littleuniversestudios/angular-cli-tools/README.md

 ngt install templates
 ```

-This will install the `angular-cli-tools\templates` folder at the root of your project at which point you can edit  and customize the local templates.
+This will install the `angular-cli-tools\templates` folder at the root of your project at which point you can edit  and customize the local templates found in the `angular-cli-tools/templates` folder.

 ## Shortcuts